Search Local History Articles

 In 1906 ocean front property wasn't yet crowded real estate.
 Most people chose to live near each other and near services and other supplies, closer to downtown.
 It is sobering to think that the people who lived in this landscape probably took what we see here as quite stable and settled, the way things were.
 Yet less than a century later, much has changed.
 So what we take for granted today may also look very different in another century.
 And changes can happen in cycles: over a century people moved into downtown, then they moved out, then they moved back again, so perhaps that cycle will just continue.

 Below are some comments on buildings and places in the photo.
 Most of my background on the two wharves and the pier is from Ross Eric Gibson, who also had information on other buildings and properties.
+"Notes on the History of Wharves at Santa Cruz, California", by Frank Perry, Barry Brown, Rick Hyman, and Stanley D. Stevens, June, 2012, updated the wharves history.
 John Chase's "Sidewalk Companion to Santa Cruz Architecture" was a source of information on other buildings in the picture.
 And Bonnie Minford, the Boardwalk historian, researched archive records there to help fix the date of the photograph as June 24, 1906, the day before they started to lay down a temporary new floor on the charred pilings of the old Casino building that had burned down only two days before.

 - West Cliff Drive: clearly built as close as possible to the cliff edge here, probably without thought for future coastal erosion.